 - Chronic kidney failure, which may cause a deficiency in usable Vitamin D and a subsequent calcium deficiency

-To treat hyperparathyroidism and parathyroid tumors, Tampa General Hospital’s Parathyroid Center performs minimally invasive radioguided parathyroid (MIRP) surgery.
+To treat hyperparathyroidism and parathyroid tumors, the TGH Thyroid Cancer & Parathyroid Institute performs minimally invasive radioguided parathyroid (MIRP) surgery.
 TGH is the only hospital in the nation that offers MIRP surgery, which is the least invasive type of parathyroid surgery and has the highest cure rate for parathyroid conditions.
-TGH’s Parathyroid Center performs more than 2,500 minimally invasive procedures a year to cure parathyroid disorders.
+The TGH Thyroid Cancer & Parathyroid Institute performs more than 2,500 minimally invasive procedures a year to cure parathyroid disorders.